g264r2yznf-gitch/curriculum/web/web-exercises/form-layout-web-exercise/form-layout-web-exercise.md

 In this exercise, you will:
 - Build a simple contact form structure in HTML.
 - Use CSS to center it and style its elements.
-- Add a hover effect to the submit button for interactivity.
+- Add an interaction effect to the submit button

+📱 **Note:** On mobile, you won’t see hover.
+Instead, use `:focus` or `:active` to test the effect.

 If you’re unsure how, check the hints[1].